deeppaco/logo_detection_project/README.md

 ## Project Description

 The project is to build a neural network that performs logo detection (as in object detection task) based on a large dataset of images (and noise) of 17 popular brand logos.
-A subset of these logos and images has been chosen and two different models, Faster R-CNN and YOLOv5 has been used to predict on a test dataset.
+A subset of these logos and images has been chosen and two different models, Faster R-CNN and YOLOv5, have been used to predict on a test dataset.

 ## Quick Start